-- 41.16 A hospital that operates a neonatal intensive care unit approved by the Department shall maintain equipment in good working order that includes but is not limited to the following: - a) incubators; - b) cardiorespiratory monitors with high/low alarm and oximeters; - c) warming tables;

-- d) infusion pumps; - e) oxygen humidification and warming systems; - f) oxygen analyzer; - g) transcutaneous blood gas monitors; - h) arterial and venous catheterization equipment; - i) resuscitation and other life support medications and equipment; - j) ventilators with heated humidity and alarm systems; - k) transducers for invasive cardiac monitoring; - 1) transport incubators.
+- 41.16 A hospital that operates a neonatal intensive care unit approved by the Department shall maintain equipment in good working order that includes but is not limited to the following: - a) incubators; - b) cardiorespiratory monitors with high/low alarm and oximeters; - c) warming tables; - d) infusion pumps; - e) oxygen humidification and warming systems; - f) oxygen analyzer; - g) transcutaneous blood gas monitors; - h) arterial and venous catheterization equipment; - i) resuscitation and other life support medications and equipment; - j) ventilators with heated humidity and alarm systems; - k) transducers for invasive cardiac monitoring; - 1) transport incubators.

-41.17 The penalties for violations of the standards set forth in section 40.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended and section 7.0 herein.
-Failure to maintain the minimal neonatal intensive care unit standards set forth herein may result in the revocation or suspension of the hospital's neonatal intensive care unit designation and/or cessation of its activities.
+41.17 The penalties for violations of the standards set forth in § 40.0 of these Regulations shall be in accordance with those set forth in RIGL Chapter 23-17 and § 7.0 of these Regulations.
+Failure to maintain the minimal neonatal intensive care unit standards set forth in these Regulations may result in the revocation or suspension of the hospital's neonatal intensive care unit designation and/or cessation of its activities.
 A hospital shall post notices for patients and shall notify physicians if its designation as an approved neonatal intensive care unit has been revoked or suspended.